ctoruno/LAC-Reports/Outputs/Honduras/Method/Honduras_method.md

                                                         <b class="c-purple">GEOGRAPHY:</b> Forty-six percent (46%) of respondents resided in rural areas and municipalities, while 54% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> More than half (56%) of respondents identified themselves as Mestizo, followed by White (17%), 12% of respondents who identified as "Other", and Afro-descendant (8%).
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Most (56%) respondents identified themselves as Mestizo, followed by White (17%), Afro-Honduran (8%), and Indigenous (6%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Forty-nine percent (49%) of respondents were female and 51% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (51%) reported that they had received at least a high school diploma or vocational degree, and the remaining 41% of respondents received up to a middle school diploma.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (51%) reported that they had received at least a high school diploma or vocational degree, and the remaining 49% of respondents received up to a middle school diploma.
                                                     </p>
                                                 </div>
                                             </div>